huggingface/diffusers/docs/source/en/training/kandinsky.md

 <Tip warning={true}>

 This script is experimental, and it's easy to overfit and run into issues like catastrophic forgetting.
-We recommend exploring different hyperparameters to get the best results on your dataset.
+Try exploring different hyperparameters to get the best results on your dataset.

 </Tip>

 Kandinsky 2.2 is a multilingual text-to-image model capable of producing more photorealistic images.
 The model includes an image prior model for creating image embeddings from text prompts, and a decoder model that generates images based on the prior model's embeddings.
 That's why you'll find two separate scripts in Diffusers for Kandinsky 2.2, one for training the prior model and one for training the decoder model.
 You can train both models separately, but to get the best results, you should train both the prior and decoder models.

 Depending on your GPU, you may need to enable `gradient_checkpointing` (⚠️ not supported for the prior model!), `mixed_precision`, and `gradient_accumulation_steps` to help fit the model into memory and to speedup training.
-You can reduce your memory-usage even more by enabling memory-efficient attention with [xFormers](../optimization/xformers) (xFormers [v0.0.16](https://github.com/huggingface/diffusers/issues/2234#issuecomment-1416931212) fails for training on some GPUs so you may need to install a development version instead).
+You can reduce your memory-usage even more by enabling memory-efficient attention with [xFormers](../optimization/xformers) (version [v0.0.16](https://github.com/huggingface/diffusers/issues/2234#issuecomment-1416931212) fails for training on some GPUs so you may need to install a development version instead).

 This guide explores the [train_text_to_image_prior.py](https://github.com/huggingface/diffusers/blob/main/examples/kandinsky2_2/text_to_image/train_text_to_image_prior.py) and the [train_text_to_image_decoder.py](https://github.com/huggingface/diffusers/blob/main/examples/kandinsky2_2/text_to_image/train_text_to_image_decoder.py) scripts to help you become more familiar with it, and how you can adapt it for your own use-case.